 Have the Ultimate Spring Adventure

 There are so many amazing things to do on the waters of Key West that, rather than make you choose between them, Fury Water Adventures has packaged them together.
 The Ultimate Adventure is the most popular way to spend a day on the water – you will get breakfast and lunch to go with a full day of snorkeling, parasailing, banana boat ride, jet skiing as well as experiencing Florida’s only state-certified inflatable & most expansive water park!
-Learn more about our spring break specials.
+Learn more about our spring specials.